yinan-c/blog/articles/hoarder.md

 # Hoarder - The Self-Hosted Bookmark Manager

-Trying out [Hoarder](https://github.com/hoarder-app/hoarder) app today, to see whether it would competes Anybox as my main bookmark manager.
-I do like self-hosting services, and I like hoarding stuff 🤭.

-At first sight, it feels like a complete app I can put in production, it has a iOS app with share sheet support, chrome extension for easily save from browser, it saves note and images.
+Currently, I am using [wallabag](https://wallabag.org/) for read-it-later, [Anybox](https://anybox.app/) for bookmarking and quick retrival via Alfred, and [DEVONthink](https://www.devontechnologies.com/apps/devonthink) for archiving the booksmarks from wallabag and Anybox (I wrote [a script](https://github.com/yinan-c/Anybox-sync-Devonthink/blob/main/anybox_to_devonthink.py) that checks the Anybox API for new links and save them to DEVONthink, which is modified from the [Anybox alfredworkflow](https://alfred.app/workflows/anybox/anybox/)).

+This workflow has been robust and reliable for me, but I am always looking for better selfhosted tools to improve my workflow.
+There are two things currently missing:

-I really like the ability to have AI tagging for links and images so that I don't have to manually organize them.
-And the full text search is something Anybox doesn't have yet.
+1. Full text search is something Anybox doesn't have yet.
 While I write this article, May 2024, it is still under review in the [canny page of Anybox](https://anybox.canny.io/feature-requests/p/full-text-search).

+2. Organizing bookmarks.
+I have a lot of bookmarks.
+I appreciate the Inbox ideology of Anybox, and the implementation of folders+tags+smart folders, but I still rely a lot on searching instead of mannually organizing (and again anybox is not providing full text search yet).
+It might help if there is an automatic organization feature like AI tagging or Smart Rules in DEVONthink.

+So, trying out [Hoarder](https://github.com/hoarder-app/hoarder) app today.
+I would like to see whether it would compete Anybox as my main bookmark manager.
+Also I do like self-hosting services, and hoarding stuff 🤭.

+At first sight, it feels like a complete app that I can directly put in production, it has a iOS app with share sheet support, chrome extension for easily save from browser, it saves note and images.
+And I really like the ability to have AI tagging for links and images so that I don't have to manually organize them.

 However, there are some features missing before it can become my main bookmark manager.